Planning a Business

 Want to change or remove the word “Company” from the plan outline?
 Go right ahead, just click edit.

-We’re also testing a beta-version of a LivePlan template that’s specifically for nonprofits; if you’re looking for a planning experience that’s already outlined and tailored to nonprofits, just contact us and we’ll install the nonprofit template on your LivePlan account.
+We’re also testing a beta-version of a LivePlan template that’s specifically for nonprofits; if you’re looking for a planning experience that’s already outlined and tailored to nonprofits, just contact us to receive live support and we’ll install the nonprofit template on your LivePlan account.

 How is the nonprofit template in LivePlan different from the regular business template?
 For instance, instead of showing a Profit & Loss table, it’s renamed to Surplus & Deficit.